Editors

 Matthew was born in England, but was cast out of the country when it became clear he didn't like football and preferred coffee to tea.
-He now teaches Theatre Studies and Drama at Raffles Institution, and is in charge of Raffles Players, the drama society of the college section.
+After setting up and running the A-Level Theatre Studies and Drama course at Raffles Junior College, he is now teaching Theatre at the School of the Arts.
 Matthew has acted, directed and written for the stage in Singapore.
 He lives in a glass house with broken windows.
-He has been writing for the Inkpot since 1999.
+He has been a member of the Inkpot team since 1999.

 On a dark and stormy night, Malcolm decided to try his hand at ballet before rheumatism set in, and signed up for lessons at a local school.
 For two years, he worked on his sautés and développés while his teacher tried not to look.
 Modern-dance classes later inspired nightmares of Martha Graham, who would admonish him to dance from his vagina.
 Since then, he has been convinced that he is neither a turner nor a jumper and is glad to leave the dancing to others.
-He has been writing for the Inkpot since 2000.
+He has been a member of the Inkpot team since 2000.

 Writers